MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 In accordance with the [software lifecycle policy](../../dev-itpro/migration-upgrade/versions-update-policy.md), Finance and Operations apps follow the Microsoft [Modern Lifecycle Policy](../../dev-itpro/migration-upgrade/versions-update-policy.md#modern-lifecycle-policy), which covers products that are continuously serviced and supported.

-Microsoft releases 8 service updates to Dynamics 365 Finance & Operations apps each calendar year on the following months:
+Microsoft releases eight service updates to Finance and Operations apps every year on the following months:

 - January
 - February
-- April*
+- April
 - May
 - July
 - August
-- October*
+- October
 - November

+[!NOTE]
-(* - Denotes a major feature release wave)
+April and October are major feature release waves.

 Customers may pause an individual service update for up to 3 consecutive update cycles.